Siege (Mason book): Initial reception

 Upon its release, it received a review in the right-wing music magazine The Fifth Path, a review in the zine Ohm Clock, a shorter review in Welcomat, an alternative weekly based in Philadelphia, and in the Church of Satan's magazine The Black Flame.
 It also received reviews or promotions in the explicitly racist periodicals Plexus, Heretic, Revolutionary Nationalist, Greystorm, and Resistance.
-The book was heavily promoted by two individuals: the influential white supremacist Tom Metzger, and Peter Gilmore of the Church of Satan.
+The book was heavily promoted by two individuals: the influential white supremacist Tom Metzger, and Peter H. Gilmore of the Church of Satan.
 Metzger praised the book and was largely responsible for the spread of the book in its first edition, promoting it in his periodicals and selling it directly.
 Mason later credited Metzger for a large amount of the book's distribution.
 Gilmore spoke of his praise for Siege and recommended it to Satanists.
 He called it a "monumental achievement" and said that Mason's writing was "filled with clarity", "the unvarnished thinking of an American radical".

 The first publication of the book was mostly successful.
 Despite this, it did not receive much attention and received criticism from other neo-Nazis, or was ignored.
 Both Moynihan and Mason came to see it as having been "blacklisted" by most neo-Nazis, though they understated the amount of attention it did receive.
 Mason attributed this to jealousy of the book's quality and an unwillingness to accept his "truth".
 Spencer Sunshine said it was likely Mason's praise of murderers, obsession with Manson, and "personal alienation" from most neo-Nazi leaders of the time that contributed to the initial obscurity of the book.
 Siege was not greatly influential until many years later.

 Siege received little scholarly attention prior to the 2010s, with the exception of two scholars of the far-right: Jeffrey Kaplan and Nicholas Goodrick-Clarke, who had studied it earlier, prior to the release of its second edition.
 Kaplan had discussed it briefly in a 1995 article entitled "Right Wing Violence in America" and in a 1997 article entitled "'Leaderless Resistance'", while Goodrick-Clarke covered it in his 2002 book Black Sun, where he gave the first substantial scholarly analysis of the work.
 Due to its rise in influence it gained substantially more scholarly attention in the 2010s.